strapi/strapi-examples/cheesecakes/README.md

 ## Rendering views

 When you are at `http://localhost:1337`, Strapi renders the `/public/index.html` file.
 In this file we inject `/public/css/style.css` and `/public/scripts/index.js`.
 When you click on a cheesecake item, Strapi renders `public/product.html`.
+Documentation link https://strapi.io/documentation/guides/public-assets.html.

 ## Filters

 In the `/public/scripts/index.js` you will see how to make a GET request using filter params on cakes.
 API endpoints are located at `/api/cake/config/routes.json`.
+Documentation link https://strapi.io/documentation/guides/filters.html.

 ## Custom route

 By default the Content Type Builder doesn't provide a route to count data.
 So we create a new route in `/api/cake/config/routes.json` `GET /cake/count`.
 We have to put this route just before `GET /cake/:_id`.
 Then you have to create the associated controller's function and also in this particular case we have to create a service.

+## Authentication

+In `public/product.html` page we add login / register function to be able to submit a review.
+At the end of the `/public/scripts/product.js` file you will see how use auth routes.
+Documentation link https://strapi.io/documentation/guides/authentification.html.

 ## Admin